JeromeMSD/module_cloud-computing/project.md

 ---

+### RabbitMQ ( Bonus )

+> [!NOTE]
+> Optional section on queue servers, offers a bonus of **2 points** if completed.

+We want to optimize the response time of the application.
+To do so we will resolve hashtags of tweets aside from the API container.

+Add a RabbitMQ server to your architecture using a side container as we did with the calculator.

+For each new tweet, its `id` will be put in a queue message.
+A *consumer* script will consume these messages.
+For each message, the *consumer* gets the tweet from Redis using the `id` and then resolve and store hashtags.

+---

 ## Project requirements

 End of project is set at `March 13th, 2024 at 11:59pm`.

+> [!WARNING]
 > No changes on repository or in the code will be considered after this date

 ### GitHub